awesomerank/awesomerank.github.io/lists/mfornos/awesome-microservices.md

 - [Cocaine](https://github.com/cocaine) - A cloud platform enabling you to build your own PaaS clouds.
 - [Deis](http://deis.io/) - Open source application platform for public and private clouds.
 - [Fabric8](http://fabric8.io/) - Open source microservices platform based on Docker, Kubernetes and Jenkins.
 Makes it easy to create, edit, deploy and manage microservices and go faster.
+- [Hook.io](https://hook.io) - Open source provider of microservice and webhook hosting.
 - [Lightbend ![c]](https://www.lightbend.com/) - Platform for building scalable reactive systems on the JVM.
 - [Mantl ★2979](https://github.com/mantl/mantl) - Platform for rapidly deploying globally distributed services.
 - [Netflix OSS](https://netflix.github.io/) - Netflix open source software ecosystem.
 - [OpenWhisk](http://openwhisk.org/) - Serverless, open source cloud platform that executes functions in response to events at any scale.
+- [STUPS](https://stups.io/) - A set of tools and components by Zalando to provide a convenient and audit-compliant PaaS for multiple autonomous teams on top of AWS.
 - [VAMP ![c]](http://vamp.io/) - Build, deploy and manage microservices with power and ease.

 ## Frameworks / Runtimes